Gene Vance Jr. Day: Presidential and congressional commendation

 On May 15, 2021 Vance’s brother-in-law and founder of the day Michael M.J.
-Minc, spearheaded a virtual tribute on U.S. Armed Forces Day to celebrate the 10th Anniversary of the Gene Vance Jr. Day and commemorate the 20th Anniversary year of the September 11 attacks.
+Minc, spearheaded a virtual tribute on US Armed Forces Day to celebrate the 10th Anniversary of the Gene Vance Jr. Day and commemorate the 20th Anniversary year of the September 11 attacks.
 It also honored the memory of COVID-19 pandemic victims and encouraged COVID-19 vaccination in the United States in support of ongoing mass immunization efforts.

-Entitled ‘United in Spirit 2021, American Tribute 10’, it received a letter of commendation from the 46th president of the United States, Joe Biden who is also commander-in-chief of the US Armed Forces, praising the Gene Vance Jr. Foundation’s efforts aimed at improving the quality of life for wounded veterans.
+Entitled ‘United in Spirit 2021, American Tribute 10’, it received a letter of commendation from the 46th president of the United States, Joe Biden who was also commander-in-chief of the US Armed Forces, praising the Gene Vance Jr. Foundation’s efforts aimed at improving the quality of life for wounded veterans.

-The 10th Gene Vance Jr. Day brought together prominent U.S. government and military leaders with commendation messages from Senators Joseph Manchin III, Shelley Moore Capito and West Virginia Governor Jim Justice.
-General Austin S. Miller, former commander of U.S. Army and NATO forces in Afghanistan, State Adjutant General of the West Virginia National Guard, Brigadier General William Crane, Colonel Gary M Hausman, former Commandant of the Defense Language Institute Foreign Language Center and Command Sergeant Major Dennis Riggs of Vance’s unit the 19th Special Forces Group (Airborne) also participated.
+The 10th Gene Vance Jr. Day brought together prominent US government and military leaders with commendation messages from Senators Joseph Manchin III, Shelley Moore Capito and West Virginia Governor Jim Justice.
+General Austin S. Miller, former commander of US Army and NATO forces in Afghanistan, State Adjutant General of the West Virginia National Guard, Brigadier General William Crane, Colonel Gary M Hausman, former Commandant of the Defense Language Institute Foreign Language Center and Command Sergeant Major Dennis Riggs of Vance’s unit the 19th Special Forces Group (Airborne) also participated.

 Prayer from Christian and Jewish military chaplains from the Army and U.S. Marine Corps, a virtual wreath laying by Daughters of the American Revolution (DAR) Woodburn Chapter Regent, Cynthia Harper along with messages from education leader President E. Gordon Gee and the 45th President General of DAR, Denise Doring VanBuren were included in the memorial ceremony.

 State leaders on the frontlines of the COVID-19 pandemic included West Virginia Coronavirus “czar”, Dr.Clay Marsh and retired Adjutant General of the West Virginia National Guard Joint Forces, Major General James A. Hoyer, Director of the WV Covid-19 Joint Interagency Task Force (JIATF) encouraged vaccination as well as unity during a time of social disruption.
 Local leaders included the 150th Mayor of Morgantown, WV Ron Delaney Jr. as well as Patriot Guard Riders WV Ride Captain Douglas D. Geary.